International competition 1992 – 1st Prize

 The largest so called "Hochhalle" cannot be subdivided and is therefore used as a multi-purpose hall.
 Huge hydraulic doors give access to the 150 x 150 m square.
 In the centre, an area of 75 x 75 m is covered by a roof 20 m high.
 The counterpart to the "Hochhalle" is the congress centre with a separate entrance for independent events.
 A generous stair forms a linkage to the foyers.
 A sequence of arcades give an appropriate prominence to the congress centre.

-The Entrance Hall West, spanning 80 x 120 m, and the delicate tower symbolize the new exhibition centre.
-The entrance roof is spanned with majestic steel arches with a suspended glazed envelope.
-Every single 1,50 x 3 m glass panel is fixed externally at four points, resulting in a grand, internally smooth glass surface – a new crystal palace at the turn of the 20th century.
+The Entrance Hall West, spanning 80 x 240 m, and the delicate tower symbolize the new exhibition centre.
+The entrance roof is stabilised with majestic steel arches with a suspended clear glazed envelope.
+Every single 1,56 x 3,12 m glass panel is suspended externally at four points, resulting in a majestic, internally smooth glass surface – a new crystal palace at the turn of the 21th century.